Dyson Gen5 Detect vs. V15 Detect

 • Noisy, especially in the max setting

-The Gen5 Detect’s release has brought the V15 Detect price down significantly, which is excellent news for consumers.
+The release of the Gen5 Detect has significantly reduced the V15 Detect price, which is excellent news for consumers.

 However, the price drop doesn’t change the V15 Detect’s performance, which is a significant jump over the V11 (at least in the max setting).